waltr21/343/overview/PITCHME.md

 It can be hard to convey something we don't have a direct translation for.

 Using English for instance, how do you describe:
+Note:
+Don't forget the slides go DOWN on the next few definitions!
 ---
 The wordless yet meaningful look shared by two people who desire to initiate something, but are both reluctant to start.
 +++